15 Potential Health Benefits Of Shiso

 This is especially helpful for people with asthma, whose airways narrow and make it hard for them to breathe.

-In a study of people with mild to moderate asthma, taking a supplement with shiso extract was better than a placebo at improving lung function and reducing asthma symptoms.
+In a study of people with mild to moderate asthma, taking a supplement with shiso extract was better than taking a placebo at improving lung function and reducing asthma symptoms.

 Another study found that shiso extract was able to reduce inflammation and allergic reactions in mice with asthma.

-12. May Provide Better Digestive Health
+12. Provides Better Digestive Health

 Shiso has been used in traditional medicine to treat digestive issues such as nausea and bloating.